Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Lassen Volcanic National Park

-There are a lot of great stops on this Northern California Road Trip.
-You’ll fly into San Francisco, and you should take the time to explore the city.
-There is a lot of things to do in San Francisco, and you’ll at least want to see the Golden Gate Bridge.
-From there, head to the Point Reyes National Seashore.
+Fly into San Francisco and take time to explore the city.
+There are lots of things to do in San Francisco!
+You’ll at least want to see the Golden Gate Bridge.

-You’ll want to give yourself plenty of time to explore this super cool seashore.
-There are shipwrecks, animals, a tree tunnel, and so much more.
-We could easily spend 1-2 days just exploring the area.
-Next, enjoy some wine tasting at any of the many wineries in Santa Rosa.
-The area is well known for its wineries, so it’s a must-do activity when visiting Northern California.
+Then head to the Point Reyes National Seashore.
+Give yourself plenty of time to explore this super cool seashore.
+There are shipwrecks, animals, a tree tunnel, and more.
+I could easily spend 1-2 days just exploring the area.

-After sampling some wine, head to the beautiful Avenue of the Giants.
-The Avenue of the Giants is a 31-mile road in Northern California bordered by massive Redwoods.
-You don’t have to drive all 31 miles, but make sure you do a bit of the drive.
-Before heading home, end your West Coast road trip at the Lassen Volcanic National Park.
+After sampling local wine, head to the beautiful Avenue of the Giants.
+This is a 31-mile road in Northern California bordered by massive Redwoods.
+You don’t have to drive all 31 miles, but make sure you do some of the drive.

+Before heading home, end your West Coast trip at Lassen Volcanic National Park.
 It is a lesser-known park, but it is absolutely worth the stop.
 It perfectly rounds out your Northern California Road Trip.

-Southern California Road Trip
+Cities and Nature of Southern California Road Trip

 Highlights